-Renewal Strategy: Rather than replacing their WMS, many DCs are adding new mobile applications and warehouse execution systems on top of their legacy warehouse management systems.
+Renewal Strategy: Rather than replacing their Warehouse Management System, many DCs are adding new mobile applications and warehouse execution systems on top of their legacy warehouse management systems.
 Even warehouses with best-in-breed WMS are finding that they need enhanced execution capabilities to improve warehouse operations.

 As explained in a previous Lucas blog, mobile work execution systems provide more flexible, productive picking and other processes, and they provide real-time visibility tools for warehouse managers that are often lacking in ERP WMS and legacy warehouse management systems.

 3. 15 Million RF and Voice Devices Are Nearing End Of Life